Exelby

 In the 1086 Domesday Book Exelby is noted as Aschilebi, with only one man but 20 ploughlands, and in the North Riding's Land of Count Alan.
-In 1066 Merleswein the Sheriff was Lord of the Manor, which by 1086 had been transferred to Robert of Moutiers, with Count Alan of Brittany as Tenant-in-chief.
+In 1066 Merleswein the Sheriff was Lord of the manor, which by 1086 had been transferred to Robert of Moutiers, with Count Alan of Brittany as Tenant-in-chief.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District, it is now administered by the unitary North Yorkshire Council.

 The village lies on the B6285, which connects Bedale with Exelby, Theakston, Burneston and the A6055 road just east of Burneston.

 In October 2018 the residents of the village, along with other community investors, bought the closed village pub, The Green Dragon.
 It was revamped and renamed Exelby Green Dragon (EGD), reopening in December 2018.
 Since then a deli-cafe, high quality letting rooms and a lottery funded community garden (incorporating the pub garden) have been added.
 The pub also acts as a community hub, accommodating local groups and serving as a base for a folk club.